kubeflow/examples/digit_recognition/README.md

 # Objective
-Here we convert the https://www.kaggle.com/competitions/digit-recognizer code to kfp-pipeline The objective of this task is to correctly identify digits from a dataset of tens of thousands of handwritten images.
+Here we convert the https://www.kaggle.com/competitions/digit-recognizer code to Kubeflow pipeline The objective of this task is to correctly identify digits from a dataset of tens of thousands of handwritten images.

 # Testing Environment
-Data Scientists on this project:
+Environment:
 | Name        | version           |
 | ------------- |:-------------:|
 | Kubeflow      | v1.4   |